“Should I Choose an Expensive Kamado?”

 Don’t Be Fooled By Pricey Kamado Grills.
 You Can Get the Best On The Market Without Breaking the Bank.

 The kamado grill market is pretty competitive, filled with a wide range of prices and sizes.
+This leaves a lot of questions for first time customers like, “Which kamado grill should I buy?” and “How much do I have to pay for a good kamado grill?”
 Since there has been very little in the way of innovation in the past ten years, the majority of them cook well.
 I personally have been cooking on kamado grills for about seven years.
 At first, I was one of the guys who thought you had to buy the big name brand, which explained spending $1200.
 Then I realized price didn’t make a good grill.
 Regardless of its expensive price tag, the other brands of kamado cooked just as well.

 These marvels of ceramics can smoke for 12+ hours on just a few chunks of high end lump charcoal.
 They have the flexibility of being able to sear a steak on Monday, turn out a wood-fired pizza on Tuesday, and then pull off some of the best lo’ and slo’ pork shoulder on Saturday.